vhpadula/Stockwise-Backend/README.md

 - Implement frontend to consume API
 - Extend reporting dashboard for profits per product
 - Add automatic stock expiration alerts

----

-Do you want me to **also create a shorter “quick start” version** for interview submission that’s only 1–2 minutes to get it running?
-This often makes a great impression.